flatiron/restful/README.md

 # TODO

+ - Integrate as Flatiron plugin via `app.use(flatiron.plugins.restful);`
- - Full property type support ( numeric, boolean, array, object )
+ - Full `revalidator` property type support ( numeric, boolean, array, object )
  - Nested schema properties
  - Implement and document browser support
- - Update API to be more consistent with Director syntax ( using `new` keyword )
+ - Improve API to be more consistent with Director syntax ( using `new` keyword )
- - Expose library as Flatiron plugin and integrate with https://github.com/flatiron/flatiron/blob/scaffolding/ branch
- - Better Tests
+ - Improve Tests
- - Create helpers for tests